The Single-Degenerate Channel Leads to Type Iax and Not Type Ia Supernovae due to Premature Ignition: Methods

 For all simulations, we employed the directionally unsplit hydrodynamic solver \cite{Lee2006, Lee2009, Lee2013}, which accurately captures three-dimensional shock propagation and complex flow patterns essential for modeling deflagration fronts.
 The degenerate matter was described using the Helmholtz equation of state \cite{Aparicio1998, Timmes1999, Timmes2000}, which incorporates electron degeneracy pressure, Coulomb corrections, radiation pressure, and thermal contributions from ions—all critical components for accurately modeling WD interiors across a wide range of densities and temperatures.

-To simulate nuclear burning processes, we implemented the reaction-advection-diffusion flame model developed by \citet{Calder2007} and \citet{Townsley2007, Townsley2009, Townsley2016}\footnote{\url{https://pages.astronomy.ua.edu/townsley/code/}}.
+To simulate nuclear burning processes, we implemented the reaction-advection-diffusion flame model developed by Calder et al. \cite{Calder2007} and Townsley et al. \cite{Townsley2007, Townsley2009, Townsley2016}\footnote{\url{https://pages.astronomy.ua.edu/townsley/code/}}.
 This model tracks the propagation of the thermonuclear flame front through the degenerate material using an advection-diffusion-reaction equation approach, capturing both the subsonic deflagration phase and potential transitions to detonation.
-The nuclear reaction network follows the major energy-producing reactions including carbon, oxygen, and helium burning channels, accurately accounting for the energy release and nuclear statistical equilibrium (NSE) conditions reached in the densest regions.
+The nuclear reaction network follows the major energy-producing reactions including carbon, oxygen, and helium burning channels, accurately accounting for the energy release and nuclear statistical equilibrium (NSE) conditions reached in the densest regions. \\ \\